zhouand25/Senior-Seminar---Zhou/README.md

 -Started the popularity ranking function (Created two array lists to map the course ids and the popularity index used to reference one another)
 -Created an iterator to run through choice matrix and calculate a value with the established weighting scale -At current progress, might need some time outside of class to fully finish

+2/2
+-Finished popularity remainder thing that allows the duplicated classes to be added -Created sorted algorithm to sort rank of popularity -Created algorithm and function to place the classes accordingly most popular with less popular